 We adopt the following initial physical parameters for the MHD model.
-The coronal β is small and the magnetic field is taken as 100 G in the axial (z) direction.
-The anomalous resistivity η^ is either zero or takes on values between 10^{-1} s to 10^{-3} s.
+The coronal β is small, and the magnetic field is taken as 100 G in the axial (x) direction.
+The anomalous resistivity η^ is either zero or takes on values between 10^{-1} and 10^{-3} s.
 These parameters then determine the strength and orientation of the electric field from Maxwell's equations and Ohm's law.
 We use only the coronal part of the MHD model.
 Particles that leave the coronal region are considered lost from our system.
 Both electrons and protons are tracked.
-We inject the particles starting from a Maxwellian distribution with a temperature of ~ 1.26 K (The black curve in Fig. 4a).
-The initial positions of the particles are random, as is their pitch-angle.
+We inject the particles starting from a Maxwellian distribution with a temperature of ~1.2 × 106 K (Fig. 4a, dot-dashed curve).
+The initial positions of the particles are random, as is their pitch angle.

-3. Results
+3. RESULTS

-Fig. 2 shows the properties of 10 arbitrarily chosen electrons.
-The upper panel shows the energy of the particles versus time, the middle one the parallel electric field experienced by the particle shown in red in panel a, and the lower one the position of this particle.
-Fig. 3 shows the same parameters as Fig. 2 but for 10 arbitrarily chosen protons.
-Some of the particles gain a little energy, some gain then lose energy, while a few reach high energies.
-The timescale for energy gain is significantly less than one second for electrons which get accelerated to tens of Mev within few 10^{-2} seconds.
-Protons reach roughly the same energy within few 10^{-1} seconds, and both timescales are much shorter than any MHD timescale.
+Figure 2 shows the properties of 10 arbitrarily chosen electrons.
+Figure 2a shows the energy of the particles versus time, Figure 2b shows the parallel electric field experienced by the particle shown as a dashed curve in panel a, and Figure 2c shows the position of this particle.
+Figure 3 shows the same parameters as Figure 2 but for 10 arbitrarily chosen protons.
+Some of the particles gain a little energy, some gain and then lose energy, while a few reach high energies.
+The timescale for energy gain is significantly less than 1 s for electrons that get accelerated to tens of MeV within a few times 10^{-2} s.
+Protons reach roughly the same energy within a few times 10^{-1} s, and both timescales are much shorter than any MHD timescale.

-As they undergo acceleration, the particles move through a large portion of the simulation box, and so experience acceleration at a number of current sheets.
-Some particles exit the box quickly while others remain trapped inside for a longer time.
+As they undergo acceleration, the particles move through a large portion of the simulation box and so experience acceleration at a number of current sheets.
+Some particles exit the box quickly, while others remain trapped inside for a longer time.
 Because of the nature of the photospheric driver, the axial current (and hence E{\parallel}) can take on either positive or negative values, depending on the nature of the shear in the coronal field.
 As the particles interact with a current sheet, the reconnection of the field there means that they can move through the simulation, hence sampling flux systems with different photospheric connectivity.
-Note also that the parallel electric field is two to three orders of magnitude in excess of the Dreicer field.
+Note also that the parallel electric field is 2-3 orders of magnitude in excess of the Dreicer field.